Luxembourg Composition Academy 2026: Open call

 Premiere your new piece at the rainy days Festival

-The program consists of lectures, one-to-one lessons with Laura Bowler and George Lewis and workshops with the musicians of United Instruments of Lucilin, mezzo-sporano Rosie Middleton and conductor Julien Leroy.
+The program consists of lectures, one-to-one lessons with Malika Kishino and George Lewis and workshops with the musicians of United Instruments of Lucilin, mezzo-sporano Rosie Middleton and conductor Julien Leroy.
 All selected composers are invited to write a new piece of 7 minutes for United Instruments of Lucilin.
 These new compositions will be premiered in the Academy’s final concert on November 20, 2026 at Philharmonie Luxembourg as part of the rainy days festival.

 Faculty: Laura Bowler & George Lewis